Blooming prairie in Lake Shetek State Park

 Fall foliage landscape, outlook over poplar trees

 In 2008, Conservation Minnesota played a lead role in passing the Legacy Amendment.
-This act constitutionally dedicates three-eighths of 1 percent of the tax revenue for 25 years to preserve the state’s natural resources and arts legacy.
+This act constitutionally dedicates three-eighths of 1% of the tax revenue for 25 years to preserve the state’s natural resources and arts legacy.